leshow/blog/content/post/rotary_encoder_hal.md

 ## What's a Rotary Encoder

 It's a peripheral whose position is encoded as digital output.
 In other words: it's a knob that you can turn.
 One nice thing about rotary encoders is they spin infinitely.
-The way they work is pretty simple, inside the encoder there's two pins and a bunch of evenly spaced contacts, as you spin, the pins will touch the contacts in a defineable way to create a square wave from which you can determine the direction.
+The way they work is pretty simple, inside the encoder there's two pins and a bunch of evenly spaced contacts, as you spin, the pins will touch the contacts in a definable way to create a square wave from which you can determine the direction.
 I apologize ahead of time for the quality of my drawings.

 ![Encoder wheel 1](/rotary_encoder_hal/IMG_1.jpg)